 However, as stated in Section 2.05 of the master agreement, "any subsequent owner of a tract upon which any satellite recreational facility is to be constructed, may substitute a recreational facility of equal value for any facility specified in this agreement."
 Therefore, the development team believes that three of the open play areas were substituted out for other recreational facilities.
 Section 2.03 states the location of where these satellite recreational facilities are to be located: Tracts E and H (Area 6) are to contain one open play area.
 Upon inspection, it appears that the open play area was not provided on these tracts.
-The Planning Board agreed with the applicant that this recreational facility was substituted for a combination of both six-foot and eight-foot-wide trails per Condition 1.c. of PGCPB Resolution No. 90-129 for SDP-8947.
+The staff agrees with the applicant that this recreational facility was substituted for a combination of both six-foot and eight-foot wide trails per Condition 1.c. of PGCPB Resolution No. 90-129 for SDP-8947.
 Tracts N and I (Area 8) are to contain two play areas.
 It appears that the open play areas were not provided on these tracts.
-It is believed that they were substituted for a preteen lot and a gazebo sitting area.
+It is believed that they were substituted for a Preteen Lot and a gazebo sitting area.

 There are several other recreational facility agreements that were approved subsequently in different applications, in addition to the Master Recreational Facilities Agreement above.
-All recreational facilities, as required by the prior approvals, have been constructed.
+All recreational facilities as required by the prior approvals have been constructed.

-- 8. Prince George's County Zoning Ordinance: The subject application has been reviewed for conformance with the requirements of the R-U Zone. - a.
-In accordance with Section 27-515(b), the proposed multifamily residential use is a permitted use in the R-U Zone. - b.
-In accordance with Section 27-521(a), prior to approving a CDP, the Planning Board must make the required findings, as follows:

-(1) The plan is in conformance with the Basic Plan approved by application per Section 27-195; or when the property was placed in a Comprehensive Design Zone through a Sectional Map Amendment per Section 27-223, was approved after October 1, 2006, and for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation, is in conformance with the design guidelines or standards intended to implement the development concept recommended by the Master Plan, Sector Plan, or Sectional Map Amendment Zoning Change;
+- 8. Prince George's County Zoning Ordinance: The subject application has been reviewed for conformance with the requirements in the R-U Zone. - a.
+In accordance with Section 27-515 (b), the proposed multifamily residential use is a permitted use in the R-U Zone. - b.
+In accordance with Section 27-521(a), prior to approving a CDP, the Planning Board must make the required findings as follows: - (1) The plan is in conformance with the Basic Plan approved by application per Section 27-195; or when the property was placed in a Comprehensive Design Zone through a Sectional Map Amendment per Section 27-223, was approved after October 1, 2006, and for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation, is in conformance with the design guidelines or standards intended to implement the development concept recommended by the Master Plan, Sector Plan, or Sectional Map Amendment Zoning Change;

-The governing Basic Plan (A-7260-C) was approved by the District Council in 1986, in accordance with Section 27-195, and was amended several times thereafter.
-The Planning Board has reviewed the subject CDP and found it to be in conformance with the approved Basic Plan, specifically in terms of approved uses and density.
+The governing Basic Plan (A-7260-C) was approved by the District Council back in 1986, in accordance with Section 27-195, and was amended several times thereafter.
+Staff has reviewed the subject CDP and finds it to be in conformance with the approved Basic Plan, specifically in terms of approved uses and density.

-The Basic Plan, as amended, capped the total number of DUs at 3,863.
-The base density of the R-U Zone for the project is limited to 2,936 DUs.
+The Basic Plan, as amended, capped the total number of the dwelling units at 3,863.
+The base density of the R-U Zone for the project is limited to 2,936 dwelling units.
 Later approval of CDP-8309, which was amended 10 times, set the development limit at 3,383.
-The prior approved PPS tested adequacy for approximately 3,100 DUs.
-SDPs included approximately 2,682 DUs.
-The applicant's research concluded that 2,525 DUs have been constructed.
-Staff's research, based on permits issued by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), concluded that approximately 2,440 DUs were constructed.
-With the addition of 206 multifamily residential DUs, the proposed development (2,646 DUs in total) is in conformance with the approved Basic Plan density.
+The prior approved preliminary plans of subdivision tested adequacy for approximately 3,100 dwelling units.
+SDPs included approximately 2,682 dwelling units.
+The applicant's research concluded that 2,525 dwelling units have been constructed.
+The staff's research based on the permits issued by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) concluded that approximately 2,440 dwelling units were constructed.
+With the addition of 206 multifamily residential dwelling units, the proposed development (2,646 dwelling units in total) is in conformance with the approved Basic Plan density.